-The biggest lesson that I have learned is that great lecturers do not teach.
+The biggest lesson that I have learned is that the teacher of the future does not teach.
 It might probably sound strange: how can an effective lecturer teach without teaching?
 My experience is that good lecturers care about students, know the content and know how to explain it.

 All of this is good, but great lecturers engineer learning experiences that maneuver the students into a Porsche driver’s seat, and then the lecturer gets out of the way.
 Students learn best by personally experiencing learning that is physical, emotional, intellectual and even spiritual.

 3. You are very generous in mobilizing your own personal network to provide guest lectures for students – how important do you think these sessions are?